Comprehensive Compliance Assessment

 You may get a serious failure if our assessment finds you repeatedly failed to meet your requirements.
 The penalty for a serious failure is an 8 week non-payment period.

-If this happens, we’ll talk with you about doing a compliance activity such as Work for the Dole or training.
-Doing a compliance activity may shorten your non-payment period.
+If this happens, we’ll talk with you about doing a compliance activity.
+This means we may waive your non-payment period.

 How we protect your privacy